Please don’t go yet…

 To have you an idea, my mom had a “Craniotomy” (It is a surgery where a section of the skull, bone flap, will be removed to access the brain.).
 It may sound dangerous, but it needs to be done to clear up the clotting on her brain.

 The operation started, it’s half past 1 am and the waiting area was full of anxiety.
 We’re quite worried as we don’t know what will be the outcome.
 I went back and forth to the main door of the operating room.
 Distressed and agitated.
 Until someone opened the door, a bit tensioned, and shouted our last name.
 I and my sister walked slowly as if we don’t want to know the result.
-Then the doctor said, “The operation was successful but we need to observe your mom in the upcoming days and see how her body respond to medicines and the operation.”
-We’re somewhat relieved but still left worried as we need to wait again if she will able to handle all the antibiotics, other medicines injected to her body and the whole process itself.
+Then the doctor said, “The operation was successful but we need to observe your mom in the upcoming days and see how her body responds to medicines and the operation.”
+We’re somewhat relieved but still left worried as we need to wait again if she will able to handle all the antibiotics, other medicines injected into her body, and the whole process itself.

 Intensive Care Unit

 48 hours had gone fast after the operation, I haven’t seen my mom open her eyes.
 My mom was placed in the I.C.U. and we’re only allowed to visit her every day for 2 hours one at a time.
 1 hour in the morning at 10 am and an hour in the evening at 6 pm.
 The doctor said our mom is conscious, we can talk to her even her eyes are closed.
-She can hear us, she might only have a difficulty to open her eyes and recognize the people around her.
-So we’re advised that every time we visit her, we tell our names and talk about our memories with her.
+She can hear us, she might only have difficulty opening her eyes and recognize the people around her.
+So we’re advised that every time we visit her, we tell her our names and talk about our memories with her.

 It’s really hard to see the strongest woman you know, now lying on a hospital bed fighting for her life.
 We don’t want her to feel that we’re fretful for what happened.
 We make sure that the moment we face her, we’ll pray, we’ll encourage and cheer her up to be strong and fight.